2022-2023 and Beyond School Accountability System

 This bill also added language to the Work-Based Learning (WBL) measure for postsecondary readiness to indicate that apprenticeships, cooperatives, and internships are not limited to be offered as high school courses nor are work hours required to be earned during the regular school day, week, or year.

 Full implementation of the accountability system, which includes Status and Change, became effective in the 2022-2023 school year.
-In the fall of 2023, the accountability system results will be displayed in an online dashboard (School Report Card) using 2022-2023 data.
-Reporting for schools and districts will include, overall performance, status and change for each indicator with color-coded performance levels.
+In the fall of 2023, the accountability system results were displayed in an online dashboard (School Report Card) using 2022-2023 data.
+Reporting for schools and districts included, overall performance, status and change for each indicator with color-coded performance levels.

 In the fall of 2022, accountability system results were displayed on an online dashboard (School Report Card) using 2021-2022 data.
 Reporting for schools and districts included overall performance and status (only) for each indicator with color-coded performance levels.
 Visit the Accountability page for additional information.